 Beneficial Compounds in Borututu Bark

 Rich in active ingredients such as quinones, catechins, phenols, and bio-flavonoids, borututu has a wealth of substances shown to benefit the liver and gallbladder.
-For problems related to the the digestive system and gallbladder, hands down, borututu bark is one of nature's most powerful tonics.
+For concerns related to the digestive system and gallbladder, hands down, borututu bark is one of nature's most powerful tonics.
 This is why borututu bark is one of the ingredients I used to create Livatrex®, my powerful blend of herbs that support detoxification and normal function of the liver and gallbladder.

 Borututu is thought to positively influence blood fluidity, which may support factors that help to lower cholesterol and normalize arterial tension.
-Borututu has also been described as a diuretic.
+Borututu has also been described as promoting healthy hydration.
 A specially processed synergistic blend of borututu and aloe vera has a place in old medical books as a cooling and detoxifying cleanser for the blood, bowels, and liver.
-It’a also a nutritional powerhouse, which may benefit the gastrointestinal tract and have use in cases involving ulcers.
+It's also a nutritional powerhouse, which may benefit the gastrointestinal tract and it has been used in cases involving ulcers.

 Most of the favorable dialogue concerning borututu is limited to historical and cultural use, however some research has examined the potential of borututu bark.
-Oddly enough, two German studies, have found it to be beneficial against malaria in rodents.
-Additional research into potential antiviral activity has been launched.
-Certainly these observations indicate borututu bark to be a potential soldier in the army of phytonutrients used to battle against illness and health problems.
+Studies into potential activity against harmful organisms has been launched.
+Certainly these observations indicate borututu bark to be a potential soldier in the army of phytonutrients used to battle against illness and health concerns.
+[1, 2, 3]

-- Presber W, Herrmann DK, Hegenscheid B. [The effect of an extract from Cochlospermum angolense ("Burututu") on Plasmodium berghei in the mouse malaria suppression test].
+- Presber W, et al. [The effect of an extract from Cochlospermum angolense ("Burututu") on Plasmodium berghei in the mouse malaria suppression test].
 Angew Parasitol.
 1991 Feb;32(1):7-9.
 German.

-- Presber W, Hegenscheid B, Hernandez-Alvarez H, Herrmann D, Brendel C. Inhibition of the growth of Plasmodium falciparum and Plasmodium berghei in vitro by an extract of Cochlospermum angolense (Welw.).
+- Presber W, et al. Inhibition of the growth of Plasmodium falciparum and Plasmodium berghei in vitro by an extract of Cochlospermum angolense (Welw.).
 Acta Trop.
 1992 Apr;50(4):331-8.